 To truly test this, I took all the clothes I had decided to keep and packed them the way I typically do by rolling them.

-I THEN took everything out and folded them using the KonMari method and again packed everything up.
-(Yes, this was very time consuming.
-You’re welcome.)
+I THEN took everything out and folded them using the Marie Kondo folding method and again packed everything up.

 With rolling I didn’t have any extra space, only the breathing room I gained from discarding some items.